Torrent Privacy Risks: How to Torrent Safely and Anonymously?

 2. ExtremeVPN

 ExtremeVPN is our next pick for VPNs that make torrenting easier and safer.
-Much like our first pick, this VPN offers unlimited bandwidth and a huge server base, so users never have to deal with restrictions on how many servers to use.
+Like our first pick, this VPN offers unlimited bandwidth and a huge server base, so users never have to deal with restrictions on how many servers to use.
 There will always be enough servers to use with this provider.

 Additionally, we commend ExtremeVPN’s speed.
 If you deal with internet speed throttling or have used VPNs that make your browsing even slower, this VPN will turn that around.
 It won’t give you a reason to invent a new torrent protocol, even when torrenting.

-Finally, military-grade AES-256 encryption, a stringent no-logs policy, and split tunneling features guarantee your security whenever you use the internet or torrent.
+Finally, military-grade AES-256 encryption, a stringent no-logs policy, and split tunneling features guarantee security whenever you use the internet or torrent.

 Pros